 Through VOYAGERS we’re building a diverse, international community of mission-led people using technology to confront climate-related challenges.
 The goal is to build trusted friendships that accelerate progress and to support each other – through online networking but also through dinners and not-for-profit weekend adventures in magical locations.
-Currently we have around 170 people, from founders to investors, activists to regulators, in countries from Germany to Israel and the US.
+Currently we have 1,400+ people, from founders to investors, activists to regulators, in countries from Germany to Israel and the US.

 Geographies represented in the community include Germany, Israel, Iceland, Switzerland, the UK, the US, Norway, Denmark, Ecuador, Spain, Sweden, Finland and Argentina.

 We meet online via WhatsApp, Slack channels and Zoom workshops – and in person, with local meetups and weekend adventures.
 Here are some images from our climate-tech meetup in Portugal.
 In 2022 we took 60 climate-tech VOYAGERS to Spain’s Camino Santiago de Compostela trail; participants called the experience “an awesome trip with extraordinary people“, “not just networking, but truly connecting“.
 We run these trips at cost, and we optimise for shared experiences, storytelling, outdoor activities and other ways to build fast friendships.

 •Regular dinners and meetups in cities across Europe and North America

 •Shared directories of resources, from recommended suppliers to fundraising opportunities

 •Email newsletters where VOYAGERS share their “asks and offers”, from fundraising to hiring

 •Discounted access to health and workplace insurance, and software products, through VOYAGERS’ collective negotiating power

 •Matching VOYAGERS with similar interests for curated introductory meetings

 •VOYAGERS Cabins, small groups that meet monthly in confidence for moderated peer-coaching